mchocho/darkly/05_You_can_DO_it_]/Resources/README.md

 * Then append 'etc/passwd' to the page query.

 ## Vulnerabilities
-* An attacker could include and view a file sensitive information such as auth accounts or credit card information.
+* An attacker could include and view a file containing sensitive information such as auth accounts or credit card information.

 ## Ways to secure
-* Always validate and sanatize client input
+* Always validate and sanatize client input.
 * Never include files directly using client input, use prepared procedures instead.